daifengwanglab/ADSNPheno/README.md

 In addition, all codes for our integrative analysis for general usage is provided in a single file [[link to adsnphenoCodesToRun.R]].
 Also, we provide the codes for each step of our analysis as follows:

-*  Identifying gene co-expression modules and modular enrichments at [[link to file]]
+*  Identifying gene co-expression modules and modular enrichments
-*  Predicting gene regulatory network linking TFs, regulatory elements to target genes at [[link to xxx.
-R]]
+*  Predicting gene regulatory network linking TFs, regulatory elements to target genes
-*  Linking AD SNPs to interrupted TFBSs, target genes to phenotypes at [[link to file]]
+*  Linking AD SNPs to interrupted TFBSs, target genes to phenotypes
-*  Differential expressions analysis of Covid-19 severity at [[link
+*  Differential expressions analysis of Covid-19 severity
-*  Machine learning predicting Covid-19 severity from AD-Covid gene regulatory networks at [[link to xxx.
-R]]
+*  Machine learning predicting Covid-19 severity from AD-Covid gene regulatory networks
-*  Decision curve analysis for Covid-19 severity using AD-Covid genes and benchmarking genes at [link to xxx.
-R]]
+*  Decision curve analysis for Covid-19 severity using AD-Covid genes and benchmarking genes

-Please note that you can run the analysis for the entire Hippocampus Ca1 region (by running inputsNeededByUser_Hippo.R) and the entire Lateral Temporal Lobe region (by running inputsNeededByUser_LatTempLobe.R).
+You can run the analysis for the entire Hippocampus Ca1 region (by running inputsNeededByUser_Hippo.R) and the entire Lateral Temporal Lobe region (by running inputsNeededByUser_LatTempLobe.R).
 Please ensure that you adjust the parameters (especially the file paths) so that you are able to run those files on your computer/server.
 The code for the Hippocampus Ca1 may take a couple days to run, as it is computationally intensive.

 Tutorial